Pacific Adventure deck plans

 Each of the Pacific Adventure cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Pacific Adventure staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Pacific Adventure (built 2001 as Golden Princess, last refurbished in 2015) is the second of all nine Grand-class Princess Cruises ships - together with the Princess fleetmates Caribbean, Crown, Diamond, Emerald, Grand (sistership), Ruby, Sapphire and Star (sistership).
-In 2020, Golden Princess will be transferred to P&O Australia and renamed ("Pacific Adventure") after scheduled drydock.
+Pacific Adventure (built 2001 as Golden Princess, last refurbished in 2015) is the second of all nine Grand-class Princess Cruises ships - together with the Princess fleetmates Caribbean, Crown, Diamond, Emerald, Grand (sistership), Ruby, Sapphire and Star-Pacific Encounter (sistership).
+In 2020, Golden Princess was transferred to P&O Australia and renamed ("Pacific Adventure") after scheduled drydock.
 In November 2021, Star Princess (as Pacific Encounter) joins Pacific Adventure in the P&O AU's fleet.

 Golden Princess / Pacific Adventure cruise ship deck plan has a total of 1316 cabins for 2636 passengers (max capacity 3174) served by 1100 crew/staff.
 The ship has 13 passenger accessible decks (9 with cabins), 11 restaurants and bars, 7 lounges, 4 swimming pools, 9 jacuzzies, 14 elevators.
 Passenger-use launderettes (laundromats) are located on decks 5, 8, 9, 10, 11 and 12.
 These are self-service laundry facilities with ironing boards and detergent being provided.